ferrous-systems/unsize-experiments/README.md

 ## Unsize

-Unsizing relationships between two types can be defined by implementing one of the three unsizing traits `Unsize`, `StableUnsize` or `FromMetadataUnsize` for a type and its target unsized type.
+Unsizing relationships between two types can be defined by implementing one of the two unsizing traits `Unsize` or `FromMetadataUnsize` for a type and its target unsized type.
 These implementations describe how the unsizing has to be performed by specifying what the resulting metadata value of the unsized type is, as well as optionally specifying the address to the unsized object.
-Depending on the need of the unsizing relationship, either of three traits can be used with `FromMetadataUnsize` implying `StableUnsize` and `StableUnsize` implying `Unsize`.
+Depending on the need of the unsizing relationship, either of the two traits can be used with `FromMetadataUnsize` implying `Unsize`.

 ### Unsize

-`Unsize` is used, if the metadata comes from the object that is being unsized while also requiring to change the address of the object.
+`Unsize` is used, if the metadata comes from the data of the object that is being unsized and/or requiring to change the address of the unsized object.
+In general, this kind of unsizing is unfit for owned objects due to the possibility of the data address changing.
-An example for this type of unsizing is `Vec<T>` to `[T]` unsizing, which redirects the pointer to the contained allocation within:
+An example for this type of unsizing is `Vec<T>` to `[T]` unsizing, which redirects the pointer to the contained allocation within and which needs to access the vec's len for the metadata:

 ```rs
 // SAFETY: The metadata returned by `target_metadata` belongs to the slice pointed to by the pointer returned by `target_address`.